-- Raw and manufactured materials have specific properties - If a material is hard, it is strong and tough to scratch or break - If a material is stiff, it is firm and does not bend easily.
+- Raw materials are those which have not been processed and they come directly from natural products. - Manufactured materials have been made from raw materials - Raw and manufactured materials have specific properties - If a material is hard, it is strong and tough to scratch or break - If a material is stiff, it is firm and does not bend easily.
 Stiff is the opposite to flexible. - Other properties to describe materials are: strong, weak, light, heavy, waterproof and absorbent